nfriedly/omxplayer/README.md

-        --display n             Set display to output to --cookie 'cookie'       Send specified cookie as part of HTTP requests --user-agent 'ua'       Send specified User-Agent as part of HTTP requests --headers 'header       Send the specified headers as part of HTTP requests
+        --display n             Set display to output to --cookie 'cookie'       Send specified cookie as part of HTTP requests --user-agent 'ua'       Send specified User-Agent as part of HTTP requests --headers 'header'      Send the specified headers as part of HTTP requests

 For example: